UlyssesZh/UlyssesZh.github.io/_posts/2020-01-25-barycentric-ellipsoid.md

 title: Hyperellipsoids in barycentric coordinates
 date: 2020-01-25 17:13:57 +0800
 categories:
   - math
 tags:
   - linear algebra
   - long paper
 layout: post
+excerpt: >
-excerpt: 'In this article, I introduce the barycentric coordinates: it is an elegant way to represent geometric shapes related to a simplex.
+  In this article, I introduce the barycentric coordinates: it is an elegant way to represent geometric shapes related to a simplex.
-By using it, given a simplex, we can construct a hyperellipsoid with the properties: its surface passes every vertex of the simplex, and its tangent hyperplane at each vertex is parallel to the hyperplane containing all other vertices.'
+  By using it, given a simplex, we can construct a hyperellipsoid with the properties: its surface passes every vertex of the simplex, and its tangent hyperplane at each vertex is parallel to the hyperplane containing all other vertices.
 ---

 ## Some notations